Probablymegs/probablymegs/README.md

 #### About Me

-- :mortar_board: Currently juggling between classes and coding marathons.
 - :computer: Passionate about software development and constantly exploring new technologies.
-- :globe_with_meridians: Interested in contributing to open-source projects and the tech community.
+- :globe_with_meridians:  I enjoy working with others on open-source projects.
 - :rocket: Striving for continuous learning and improvement in my coding skills.

 Thanks for visiting! :blossom: